platformsh/platformsh-docs/contributing/markup-format.md

 Always use inline links (in the format: `[link text](link-location)`).
 Remember to [use meaningful link text](./content-style.md#use-meaningful-link-text).

-Internal links (links to other docs pages) should be relative to file they're in.
+Internal links (links to other docs pages) should be relative to the file they're in.
 That way, they work in the docs and on GitHub and locally in a cloned repository.
 Link to the specific `.md` file, for example: `[available services](../docs/src/configuration/services/_index.md`).